 Archives and Manuscripts:

-Archives Subject Files — An easily accessible collection of news clippings, magazine articles, documents, notes, memorandi, research papers, advertising ephemera, and other items arranged by subject.
+Archived Subject Files — An easily accessible collection of news clippings, magazine articles, documents, notes, memoranda, research papers, advertising ephemera, and other items arranged by subject.
 Some of these include the President Johnson’s Great Society speeches and legislation, LBJ’s campaigns and elections, Texas State University history, politics and political science, and LBJ-related historical sites.
 Same as the “vertical files” in a library or archives.

 Costume Patterns — Original historic designs, drawings, and tracing patterns for clothing and home interiors from the 1940s through the 1980s.